vhive-serverless/invitro/README.md

 $ bash ./scripts/util/log_kn_status.sh
 ```

-* If you see everything is `Running`, check if the cluster capacity sis stretched to the desired capacity by running the
+* If you see everything is `Running`, check if the cluster capacity is stretched to the desired capacity by running the
   following script:

 ```bash